phenogit/phenogit.github.io/kit-korner-notes.markdown

 ##### Opening Leads
     Your agreements are that from AK you may lead either the ace or the king.
         You lead the ace when you want an attitude signal.
-        You lead the king when you want a suit-preference signal.
+(Standard, not upside down) You lead the king when you want a suit-preference signal.
     Standard honor leads for non-AK.
     Interior sequence